rkschroeder/rkschroeder/README.md

 # Hello, I'm Rafaela!

-I have a background in signal processing for telecommunications engineering and I am currently improving my skills in software development.
+I have a strong background in signal processing for telecommunications engineering and I am currently improving my skills in software development.
 My goal is to combine these areas to deliver production-level algorithmic solutions in an industry role.

 ## Technical Skills